 PG is actually found in a variety of familiar household items.
 In your bathroom, PG is found in toothpaste and shampoos.
 In your kitchen, PG is found in several types of pet food, though oddly not in cat food.
 In your purse and on your nightstand, PG can be found in common beauty products like baby wipes and makeup.

 With all these everyday products that have PG in their ingredient, your next question is naturally, “Is PG safe to use?”
 The easy and flippant answer would be, “Of course!
 Why would you intentionally use something that’s toxic?”
 But the true answer is… we really don’t know.
 While it’s true that many studies have proven that ingesting PG is safe (especially since it’s a food additive), there are very few studies that look at PG as an inhaled product.
-There is a single study in 1947 that states that the inhalation of PG is completely harmless, which you can check out here.
+There is a single study in 1947 that states that the inhalation of PG is completely harmless.

 SAFETY CONCERNS FOR PG